-Cucumbers have high water content, but they are lower in nutrients than zucchini.
+Cucumbers have high water content, and they are lower in nutrients than zucchini.
 They are very low in sugar and calcium too, which is good for guinea pigs.

 Cucumbers are good for guinea pigs that don’t drink very much water.
 You can feed a couple of slices of this food a few times a week or one thin slice daily.